pirelaurent/map_list_dot/Readme_more.md

 A JsonNode acts as a graph segment :  ***fromNode ---edge---> toNode***.
 When it is constructed, if recursively constructs successors that peels the path one step each, up to an empty one.
 As it is a constructor call, it returns itself and each caller set its segment as the received one.
 The final node pop up from the recursion.
-So, when the construction is done, the final segment is already in place and MapList, the initial caller, have its result.
+So, when the construction is done, the final segment is already in place and MapList, the initial caller, is at result.
 If something is wrong on the road trip in path, the JsonNode stops to chain and returns its current segment with a toNode null.
 An error in interpreter logs a Warning but don't throw an error.
 This can be changed looking for log.warning in the code.